 Where is your constituency?
 What has been most interesting about your constituency work so far?
 I am the provincial leader of the North West for the FF+ and my office is in the Stilfontein.
 We do not have constituencies like in the previous dispensation and my constituency is the whole electorate as we do not have a lot of MPs for my party.
 There are a number of activities that I have been involved in for different areas that are not limited to the portfolio that I attend in Parliament.

 What are you passionate about?
 This applies both in a political/professional and personal arena.
 I am passionate about my party as we really believe in self-determination and we do not shy away from that.
 As the recently elected new leader of the FF+ I want to see people becoming proud about who they are.
-I amm passionate about the protection of t minority rights in South Africa because the governing party does not support minority rights.
-President Zuma once said “the ANC comes first and then the country” and this is completely unacceptable.
+I am passionate about the protection of minority rights in South Africa because the governing party does not support minority rights.
+President Zuma once said, “The ANC comes first and then the country,” and this is completely unacceptable.
 I am not ashamed to say that I fight for the rights of Afrikaners because Afrikaners must have a voice in Parliament and that is why most of my speeches are in Afrikaans.

 What is your message to South Africans?
 We should have mutual respect for one another even if we differ on politics or policies.
 I think we have a problem of ill-discipline in South Africa and we will have to create discipline among our young people.